 The IRS generally uses a combination of these characteristics, together with other facts and circumstances, to determine whether a nonprofit organization is considered a church for federal tax purposes.

-what is an Integrated Auxiliary of a Church?
+What Is an Integrated Auxiliary of a Church?

 These types of organizations must:

-- be described both as an IRC (internal Revenue Code) Section 501c3 charitable organization and as a public charity under IRC Sections 509(a)(1), (2) or (3);
+- be described both as an IRC (internal Revenue Code) Section 501c3 501(c)(3) charitable organization and as a public charity under IRC Sections 509(a)(1), (2) or (3);

 - be affiliated with a church or convention or association of churches; and